-The same command is available on the Other Faces button in the toolbar at the enhance image stage 14.
-Adjust Outlines Goes to the Adjust Outlines 21 stage for the current face.
-Although the outlines can be adjusted in the before view, if you need to move a number of points it may be quicker to do this in the Adjust Outlines stage, depending on the resolution of the picture and the speed of your PC.
-Settings Brings up the Settings 93 dialog.
+The same command is available on the Other Faces button in the toolbar [35] at the enhance image stage [14].
+Adjust Outlines Goes to the Adjust Outlines and be adjusted in the before view, if you need to move a number of points it may be quicker to do this in the Adjust Outlines stage, depending on the resolution of the picture and the speed of your PC.
+Settings Brings up the Settings 94 dialog.
 Note: On Macs, this command is called "Preferences" and is in the PortraitPro application menu.
 Print Brings up the Print dialog that lets you print out the enhanced image.
 Exit Closes the application.
 If there are any unsaved changes, you will be prompted to save or discard these.
 Note: On Macs, this command is called "Quit PortraitPro" and is in the PortraitPro application menu.